DavidRamosArchilla/NeuralFoil-torch/README.md

-> This a fork of Neuralfoil to give support on GPU by using torch.
+> This a fork of Neuralfoil that uses torch instead of numpy for neural net predictions.
-> GPU does not seems to make neuralfoil faster, but torch does.
+> It has GPU but it does not seems to make neuralfoil faster, but torch does.
 Moreover, if the number of threads is set to 1 with `torch.set_num_threads(1)` it works a bit faster
 -----

 <p align="center">